martbhell/martbhell.github.io/posts/2011/07/bcfp-vf-virtual-fabrics.md

 The default switch - is the first logical switch you create.

-To connect a logical switch (henceforth known as LS) to another one you can just have one of the ports in the LS as an E\_port, or you can use XISL - extended ISL.
+To connect a logical switch (henceforth known as LS) to another one you can just have one of the ports in the LS as an `E_port`, or you can use XISL - extended ISL.

 To use XISL you designate one LS as a **base switch**.
 This is used for interconnects and you can have ISLs for several fabrics on this one port/cable.
-It can have E, VE and **EX, VEX** ports. \*x\_ports can only be in the base switch.
+It can have E, VE and **EX, VEX** ports. `x_ports` can only be in the base switch.
 One base switch per chassi, on DCX platforms the default cannot be the base switch.
 You connect the base switch to other base switches and then the other logical switches with the same FID merge.
 By default the logical switches are enabled to use XISL.
 You can combine normal ISL and XISL.
 Normal ISL have a lower cost.

 ISL (between physical switches) DISL (between Logical Switches) IFL (routing, not merging) XISL (several LISLs inside) LISL (part of an XISL)